helga1/FenderAssigment/README.md

 * run the "main" method

 If I had more time:

-1Create all customize Xpath's for every element (this time I also customized Xpath's but not for every element).
+1. Create all customize Xpath's for every element (this time I also customized Xpath's but not for every element).
-2Consider to use CSS, id or other lightweight locators in some cases, in order to speed up the test execution.
+2. Consider to use CSS, id or other lightweight locators in some cases, in order to speed up the test execution.
-3Write comment for every step of the test case.
+3. Write comment for every step of the test case.
-4It is good practice to use page object pattern instead hard coding.
+4. It is good practice to use page object pattern instead hard coding.

 Fender (AMERICAN ELITE STRATOCASTER® HSS SHAWBUCKER)